-It depends solely and wholly on my Lord Jesus Christ, who rose from the dead on Easter Sunday morning.
-He promised that if I would trust in him, someday I would rise with him.
+It depends wholly on my Lord Jesus Christ, who rose from the dead on Easter Sunday morning.
+He promised if I would trust in him, someday I would rise with him.
 I’ve staked my entire life on that promise.
 If it’s not true, I have no other hope.

 But it is true.
 That’s why I don’t plan on staying dead forever.

 There’s a reason the Bible says, “The last enemy that will be destroyed is death” (1 Corinthians 15:26).